-Advanced Table Service III 2 CR CAI 214
+CAI 214 Advanced Table Service III 2 CR

 The student will gain knowledge of the overall operation of a restaurant, including the training of various techniques and styles of service.
 Emphasis will be placed on the study of wines from various regions, and the art of pairing wine with food.
 Hands-on beverage service and mixology are practiced in the laboratory.
 French culinary terminology will be integrated.
+Prerequisite: CAI 124

-CAI 215 Externship II
+CAI 215 Externship II 1 CR

 This is a course designed to provide the student with on-the-job food service experience.
 The course allows the student to gain supervised practical experience working in a variety of food service settings related to the student's area of interest.
-Students must successfully complete 150 hours of practical experience in an approved food service establish-
+Students must successfully complete 150 hours of practical experience in an approved food service establishment.
+Prerequisite: CAI 125

-CAI 216

-Restaurant Operations Management I (See HMT 116 Restaurant Operations Management I)
+CAI 216 Restaurant Operations Management I (See HMT 116 Restaurant Operations Management I)